Generative modeling with low-rank Wasserstein polynomial chaos expansions: Computational optimal transport

 To circumvent these issues, the \textit{debiased Sinkhorn divergence} was proposed in~ \cite{ramdas2017wasserstein}.
 It is given by

 and has been adopted in the machine learning community e.g. to obtain generative models~\cite{genevay2018learning}.
-As being understood in \cite{feydy2020geometric}, the debiased Sinkhorn divergence may metricizes the convergence in law and is thus suitable for measure-fitting applications.
+As presented in \cite{feydy2020geometric}, the debiased Sinkhorn divergence may metricize the convergence in law and is thus suitable to be applied to the task of measure fitting as we have in mind.
 In particular we have the following result due to \cite{feydy2020geometric, feydy2019interpolating}. \begin{theorem} Let $\mathcal{V}$ be a compact metric space with a Lipschitz cost function $c\colon\mathcal{V}\times\mathcal{V}\to\mathbb{R}_+$ that induces a positive universal kernel $k_\epsilon(\cdot,\cdot)=\exp(-c(\cdot,\cdot)/\epsilon)$ for $\epsilon > 0$.
 Then, $\mathcal{S}_\epsilon$ defines a \textbf{symmetric, positive, definite, smooth} loss function that is \textbf{convex} in each of its input variables.
 It also metricizes the convergence in law: for all probability measures $\mu,\nu \in \mathcal{D}(\mathcal{V})$,

 The results extend to measures with bounded support on an Euclidian space $\mathcal{V}=\mathbb{R}^d$ endowed with ground cost functions $c(x,y)=\|x-y\|$ or $c(x,y)=\frac{1}{2}\|x-y\|^2$, which induce exponential and Gaussian kernels, respectively. \end{theorem} The smoothness of the debiased Sinkhorn divergence with explicit derivation of the gradient is already pointed out in~\cite{luise2018differential} in the discrete measure setting.

 The debiased Sinkhorn divergence can be interpreted as an interpolation between the exact Wasserstein metric and kernel maximum mean discrepancies~\cite{ramdas2017wasserstein,genevay2018learning}.
 This observation can be seen in the sampling complexity result obtained for the entropic regularized Wasserstein distance $\mathcal{W}_{c,\epsilon}$ due to~\cite{genevay2019sample}. \begin{theorem} Let $\mu,\nu$ be a probability on bounded subsets $\mathcal{X},\mathcal{Y}\subset\mathbb{R}^N$ and let $\mathcal{W}_\epsilon$ be defined upon a smooth $L$-Lipschitz cost $c$.
 Then,

-with $\kappa = 2L|\mathcal{X}| + \|c\|_\infty$ and the constants only depend on $|\mathcal{X}|,|\mathcal{X}|, d$ and $\|c^{(k)}\|_\infty$ for $k=0,\ldots,\lceil N/2 \rceil$.
+with $\kappa = 2|\mathcal{X}|L + \|c\|_\infty$ and the constants only depend on $|\mathcal{X}|,|\mathcal{Y}|, d$ and $\|c^{(k)}\|_\infty$ for $k=0,\ldots,\lceil N/2 \rceil$.
 In particular, we get the following asymptotic behaviour in $\epsilon$,

 \end{theorem} For $\epsilon \to\infty$, we obtain a rate of convergence independent on the dimension $N$, while for $\epsilon \to 0$ the curse of dimensionality appears in terms of $\epsilon$ itself.
 The question of the error introduced by the entropic regularization to the Wasserstein distance was answered in \cite{genevay2019sample}. \begin{theorem} Let $\mu$ and $\nu$ be probability measures on $\mathcal{X},\mathcal{Y}\subset\mathbb{R}^N$ such that $|\mathcal{X}|=|\mathcal{Y}|\leq D>0$ and assume that the cost $c$ is $L$-Lipschitz with respect to both arguments.
 Then it holds